 It’s winter time, quite cold in Melbourne.
-To have a relaxation massage with Hot Stone is perfect option for pampering your body and mind.
+To have a remedial massage with Hot Stone is perfect option for pampering your body and mind.
 In our practice, we use hot stone frequently not limited for relaxation massage, also for deep tissue and remedial massage.
 Adding heated stones to a massage therapy session, hot stone massage promotes deeper muscle relaxation, and warmth that provides a great way to unwind from the stresses of daily life, especially on a cold day.

 Hot stone massage is a natural therapy in which heated stones are positioned on parts of the client’s body of to maximize the therapeutic benefit.
 The stones used are typically river rocks or other very smooth-surfaced stones made of basalt.
 These stones are heated in sanitizing water before use.
 The high iron content in basalt helps the stones retain heat during the massage.
 Hot stone massages are beneficial on both physical and psychological levels.